James Willing: Willing Expedition

 Willing and his party reached Natchez on February 19, 1778, and began raiding British forts, plantations, and other properties of British loyalists.
 On February 21, Willing forced the residents of Natchez to take an oath of allegiance to the United States of America.
+Those who swore the oath (the signatories included William Hiern, Charles Percy, and plantation owner Samuel Wells) agreed not to take up arms against the United States of America, in exchange for assurances that the people they enslaved would not be seized nor freed, and that Willing would treat with Choctaws nearby to prevent attacks.
 Willing continued to plunder and raid the countryside during the period known as the Willing Expedition.
 He and his party looted property with an estimated worth of $1.5 million.
 By May 24 his efforts were exhausted and he retreated to New Orleans for protection from the British.

 A few months after this, Pollock paid for Willing to return to Philadelphia by ship, but Willing's ship was intercepted by the British off the coast of Delaware.
 He was taken prisoner and held in New York.
 It is unclear how long he was held.
 DuVal says he was held for "a year or so", while Haynes asserts that the British conducted a prisoner exchange on September 3, 1781, exchanging Willing for a captured British officer.
 However, a note on Willing's company's muster roll in 1782 indicates that Willing was absent, suggesting that he was still a prisoner of the British.

 Willing was living in Haverford Township, Pennsylvania, at the end of his life.
 He died there in 1801.
+According to his will, he had an illegitimate daughter named Elizabeth, by a Natchez woman named Mary Ruth.